S-unya/zero-context/src/pages/blog/TriangleOfForces.md

   ...etc
 ```

-I also create classes for headings because it is seldom that a design has the heading hierarchy as one would hope...
-This extra class is a backdoor that I try not to use too often, even though they are quite controlled because this is the only place that they can be set.

 Lastly a quick word about Utility classes.

-#### Utitlities (optional)
+#### Utilities (optional)

 These are useful classes that one uses a lot, such as `.screenReaderOnly`.
-Ideally there are not too many of these because, by their nature they need to be rule breakers; they need to override other styles.
-I tend to make this a CSS module file and `composes` these classes into my components because the encapsulation is being deliberately broken here, but that is not necessary.
-One could use an entire CSS utility library here if one wanted, but we need to be wary of
+Ideally there are not too many of these because, by their nature they need to be
+rule breakers; they need to override other styles.
+I tend to make this a CSS
+module file and `composes` these classes into my components because the
+encapsulation is being deliberately broken here, but that is not necessary.
+One
+could use an entire CSS utility library here if one wanted, but we need to be
+wary of creating complexity where it isn't needed.

 #### What that looks like

-"Settings" and "Elements" layers/files might have something like this - the actual structuring or naming might differ - but over time you will find that the content will stop changing and it will just be the values of the variables in "Settings" that change.
+"Settings" and "Elements" layers/files might have something like this - the
+actual structuring or naming might differ - but over time you will find that the
+content will stop changing and it will just be the values of the variables in
+"Settings" that change.

 ```scss
 // setting.scss - this could as well be a css file